 Here are a few other delicious ways to use tempeh:

-Summary: Tempeh is usually marinated or seasoned and then crumbled, baked, steamed or sautéed.
+Tempeh is usually marinated or seasoned and then crumbled, baked, steamed, or sautéed.
 It can be used in a wide variety of dishes.

 Tempeh is a nutrient-dense soy product with a high amount of protein, as well as various vitamins and minerals.

-It may decrease cholesterol levels, oxidative stress and appetite while improving bone health.
+It may decrease cholesterol levels, oxidative stress, and appetite — all while improving bone health.

-Tempeh also contains probiotics, which can improve digestive health and promote weight loss.
+Tempeh also contains probiotics and prebiotics, which may improve digestive health and reduce inflammation.